os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 1. Most of them are reverse operations of saving registers;
 2. The last step is ``sret`` instruction //return from kernel mode to user mode

-Note: "Restore Trap Context" will be explained in more detail when "Executing Program" is explained later
+Note: We will talk about more details of "Restore Trap Context" later.

 ---